Pulkit12dhingra/trajectory_optimization/README.md

 # Trajectory Optimization

 Welcome to the Trajectory Optimization project!
-This repository contains code and resources for optimizing the trajectories of celestial bodies.
+This repository contains code and resources for optimizing the trajectories of probes.

 ## Project Structure

-- **data/**: Contains datasets used for trajectory calculations.
-- **scripts/**: Includes Python scripts for performing trajectory optimization.
 - **notebooks/**: Jupyter notebooks for interactive analysis and visualization.
-    - **01_data_exploration.ipynb**: Notebook for exploring and visualizing the datasets.
-    - **02_initial_trajectory.ipynb**: Notebook for setting up and visualizing initial trajectory parameters.
-    - **03_optimization.ipynb**: Notebook for running and analyzing trajectory optimization algorithms.
-    - **04_results_analysis.ipynb**: Notebook for analyzing and visualizing the results of the optimization.
-- **results/**: Directory for storing output results and plots.
+    - **Minimum Fuel Orbit Transfer Optimization.ipynb**: This notebook addresses the problem of optimizing the trajectory of a spacecraft for a minimum fuel orbit transfer from Low Earth Orbit (LEO) to Geostationary Earth Orbit (GEO).
+The optimization problem involves determining the optimal thrust and thrust angle profiles that minimize fuel consumption while   satisfying the spacecraft's dynamic constraints and boundary conditions.
+    - **Interplanetary Trajectory Optimization.ipynb**:The goal is to transfer a spacecraft from Earth's orbit to Jupiter's orbit, minimizing the total transfer time.
+The spacecraft uses a low-thrust propulsion system, and the trajectory is optimized to satisfy physical constraints.
+    - **Solar Sail Trajectory Optimization.ipynb**: The goal is to determine the optimal trajectory for a solar sail spacecraft to transfer from a Low Earth Orbit (LEO) to a Highly Elliptical Orbit (HEO) while minimizing the time required.
+The spacecraft is propelled by the pressure of sunlight, and the trajectory is governed by the sail orientation angle.

 ## Getting Started

 1. Clone the repository: